Yoga Nidra

 Yoga Nidra - instructions & structure of a session

 If you are just starting out with yoga nidra, exercises are difficult to do alone.
-It is really helpful to be guided through the first sessions by a teacher - a voice that you can follow during your yogic sleep; also to avoid falling asleep.
-A Yoga Nidra exercise can then be based on these elements:
+It is really helpful to be guided through the first sessions by a teacher - a voice that you can follow during your yogic sleep; also to avoid falling asleep properly.
+A yoga nidra exercise can then be based on these elements:

-• Before you get started, you should first do it for yourself arrive on your yoga mat.
-Put on comfortable clothes that you won't get cold in and drop the hustle and bustle of your everyday life in front of your mat.
+• Before you start, you should first get onto your yoga mat for yourself.
+Put on comfortable clothes that you won't get cold in and drop the hectic pace of your everyday life in front of your mat.

-• With an initial relaxation your body and mind are prepared for yogic sleep; you can slowly arrive in the here and now on your mat, completely with yourself.
+• The body and mind are prepared for yogic sleep with an initial relaxation; you can slowly arrive in the here and now on your mat, completely with yourself.
 Your external perception should slowly gain distance and your awareness should be focused on yourself.

-• In many units, the so-called Sankalpa is worked with.
+• Many sessions then work with so-called Sankalpa.
 This is a kind of resolution, an intention or a mantra that you mentally repeat to yourself over and over again.
 It should be anchored in your subconscious and have a profound effect during relaxation.

-• With awareness exercises emotional tension is now processed and balanced.
+• Emotional tension is now processed and balanced during awareness exercises.

-• The visualization is another part of a Yoga Nidra session.
+• Visualization is another part of a Yoga Nidra session.
 Associations are evoked, also with the help of the previously defined Sankalpa, and themes are moved from the subconscious into the conscious mind.
 Blockages can be released and replaced by positive associations such as the Sankalpa.

 Many people who practise regularly are convinced that it helps the body and mind to regenerate better and sometimes even reprograms old patterns.
 Yoga Nidra is not dangerous - but if you don't have much experience with yoga and the like yourself, you should first practice it under professional guidance.
 The teacher's text, which is specifically geared towards the class, also allows Yoga Nidra to address individual issues and make the practice optimal for you.